 Obesity may contribute to high levels of cholesterol.
 If you’re carrying some extra pounds, one of the best places to start in lowering your cholesterol levels is to lose weight.

-There are many different approaches you can take to losing weight and it’s important to find what works for you.
-Following an OPTIFAST Total Diet Replacement plan or meal replacement plan may be one option to support your weight loss journey.
+There are many different approaches you can take to losing weight and it’s important to find what works best for you.

-Helping to simplify your weight loss diet, you can consume up to four meal replacement products per day from our range of low-calorie Bars, Soups, Shakes and Desserts.
+Helping to simplify your weight loss diet, you can consume up to two OPTIFAST meal replacement products per day from our range of low-calorie Bars, Meal Replacement Soups, Shakes and Desserts.
 Browse through a selection of our OPTIFAST products here: